2206-devops-batch/ChantelM-Project1/README.md

 ## Continuous Deployment

-All pushes to the deployment branch trigger the final stage of deploying the application to the host server.
+All pushes to the deployment branch trigger the final stage of deploying the application.
+Using Ansible, the server dedicated for deployment pulls the recently pushed Docker image and starts a container on the dedicated app server.